Frequently Asked Questions.

 What are the potential side effects of PreCardix®?

-PreCardix® does not have any known significant side effects.
-It does not cause side effects sometimes associated with ACE inhibitor medication such as dry cough, itching, edema (swelling), high potassium levels, or hypotension (low blood pressure).
+PreCardix® had no serious side effects reported in the study.
+It has not been found to cause side effects sometimes associated with ACE inhibitor medication such as dry cough, itching, edema (swelling), high potassium levels, or hypotension (low blood pressure).

 PreCardix® may cause moderate nausea.
 One case of mild; euphoric mood, fatigue, upper abdominal pain, and headache occurred during the clinical trial.